The $10 Food Day #4: Creamy Potato Soup

 This soup is the lunch portion of the $10 Food Day number four.
 I’ve come up with a one-day menu to feed a family of four for less than $10.
 Check out these previous menus for ultra-cheap recipe ideas:

-If you’re looking for a heartier meal, make fried egg sandwiches or serve with some bread.
+If you’re looking for a heartier meal without spending a lot of money, make fried egg sandwiches or serve with some bread.

 - Potatoes = $.90